Kia

 2020 Kia Sportage

 CarHunch analysed 11,648 real MOT records for the 2020 Kia Sportage.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2020 Kia Sportage is a genuinely reliable choice, with an 88.8% first-time pass rate that beats the UK average by nearly 9 percentage points—petrol and hybrid versions both perform well at 88.8% and 90.6% respectively, though diesels lag slightly at 86.2%.
 One in six owners have encountered a dangerous defect at some point, which is a reasonable concern but not exceptional for the age and type of vehicle.